mvolkmann/MyUnixEnv/notes/GoNotes.md

 The `init` functions of all imported packages are run before those of a given package.
-All the `init` functions of all imported packages are run before the `main` function of a application is run.
+All `init` functions of all imported packages are run before the `main` function of an application is run.

 ## Tooling